top of page

 Best mutual funds in India for 10-year returns (2026)

 A decade is the true test of a mutual fund.
-Markets go through full cycles of bull runs, corrections, panics, and recoveries over ten years, and only the most consistently managed funds deliver superior risk adjusted returns across all of these phases.
-This report identifies the top performing equity mutual funds over the last 10 years across six SEBI regulated categories, using Direct Growth plan data updated to February 2026.
-The 10 year CAGR is arguably the most meaningf
+Markets go through full cycles of bull runs, crashes, recoveries, and sideways grinding over 10 years.
+A fund that delivers strong 10-year CAGR has genuinely survived and compounded through multiple market conditions, not just caught a favourable tailwind.
+This report identifies the top performing equity mutual funds over the last 10 years across six SEBI-regulated categories, analysed using data as of early 2026.
+It is intended to

 Mar 317 min read